 Anyway, I built a cockpit and did not move forward unless I joined the left and right parts.
 I will correct it later if there is a gap.
 As usual, the hand-drawn cockpit panel is a little troublesome.
 My eyes are hurting.

 Metal mesh parts are used for an air intake under the body.
 I wonder this model of Messerschmitt has air intakes at the base of the main wing.
 I used the parts of the metal mesh for these air intakes.
 After setting the parts, we cannot see the parts of the precise mesh well.

 I examined the joint point between the propeller and the spinner, when I displayed it, I pushed it with a finger and worked.
-In the past, I had adhered propellers easily, so this time I made a little progress.
-The propeller and the propeller spinner bonded, glued the back side of the spinner to the shaft passing from behind.
-A small amount of epoxy putty is packed on the back side of the spinner to strengthen the adhesion.
+In the past, I had adhered to propellers easily, so this time I made a little progress.
+The propeller and the propeller spinner bonded, glued the backside of the spinner to the shaft passing from behind.
+A small amount of epoxy putty is packed on the backside of the spinner to strengthen the adhesion.

 A seat belt was molded on the seat, quite simply.
 Attaching a seat belt with additional work, I tried more detail up three-dimensionally.
 The photo-etched bulletproof board seemed to be dirty when attached to the canopy so I fixed it on the seat rim.

 Bulgaria participated in the Axis side in March 1941 and 10 German Bf109E-4 were provided from Germany at that time.
-After that, Bulgaria invaded Yugoslavia and Greece with Germany, the air force became over 600 during a short period of time.
+After that, Bulgaria invaded Yugoslavia and Greece with Germany, the air force became over 600 during a short period.

-This kit, the coloring of the box painting and the actual finished color, the image is too different.
-Although it looks like silver and orange on the box painting, it is actually yellow and dark green, isn’t it?
+This kit, the coloring of the box painting, and the actual finished color, the image is too different.
+Although it looks like silver and orange in the box painting, it is yellow and dark green, isn’t it?